 Does participation in a facilitation affect my appeal to the AAT?

 No, the facilitation is on offer as an alternative to the AAT to allow an opportunity to resolve the issues in dispute.
 If the facilitation results in a new agreement then the matter may be resolved, if not you are still able to appeal this decision at the AAT.

 If you have a matter pending at the AAT your facilitation will not alter this.
 You will not have to begin again or wait longer.

 Is the process confidential?

-Yes, all parties involved in the facilitation will sign a Memorandum of Understanding (MOU) [insert link to blank MOU] at the commencement of the facilitation which outlines that the details of the conversation will not be shared without agreement of the parties unless required under law.
+Yes, all parties involved in the facilitation will sign a Memorandum of Understanding (MOU) at the commencement of the facilitation which outlines that the details of the conversation will not be shared without agreement of the parties unless required under law.